 - Get our flu shot annually.
 My son gets the flu mist, but my husband and I get the flu vaccine.

 - Wash our hands – and wash them often.
 It has been proven that hand washing is your best defense against getting sick and spreading illnesses.
 The best way to wash your hands is to soap them up and rub vigorously to get them all sudsy and sing “Happy Birthday” all the way through two times.
 It takes at least 20 seconds to remove germs.

-- Avoid being around someone who has the flu and/or I do not send my child to school if he is sick.
-If your child isn’t well and you send him/her to school and another child unknowingly has the flu (especially during flu season), your child will be highly susceptible with their weakened immune system of getting the flu.
+- Avoid being around someone who has the flu, and/or I do not send my child to school if he is sick.
+If your child isn’t well and you send him/her to school, and another child unknowingly has the flu (especially during flu season), your child will be highly susceptible to their weakened immune system of getting the flu.

 Other ways to protect your child against the flu

 - Cover coughs and sneezes with a tissue.
-Throw tissue in trash after you use it.
+Throw the tissue in the trash after you use it.